 Assets are maintained in the Balance Sheet at fair value.
 Values are based on the following principles:

-- a. instruments with quoted market prices the market price - b. other instruments with fixed and determinable payments discounted cash flow analysis c. equity shares with no quoted market prices - independent appraisal of company valuations.
+a. instruments with quoted market prices - the market price

+b. other instruments with fixed and determinable payments - discounted cash flow analysis

 The inputs to the measurement techniques are categorised in accordance with the following three levels: